-Microsoft backs India’s Oyo at $9.6 billion valuation – TechCrunch
+Microsoft backs India’s Oyo ahead of IPO – TechCrunch

 TechCrunch reported earlier that this strategic investment may also involve Oyo shifting to use Microsoft’s cloud services.
 The company is planning to file for an IPO later this year, according to two people familiar with the matter.

-Oyo, which is one of India’s most valuable startups, has aggressively expanded to many markets including Southeast Asia, Europe and the U.S. in recent years.
-But some of its missteps — “toxic culture,” lapse in governance, and relationship with many hotel owners — have scarred its growth.
+Oyo, which is one of India’s most valuable startups, has aggressively expanded to many markets, including Southeast Asia, Europe and the U.S. in recent years.
+But some of its missteps — “toxic culture,” lapse in governance and relationship with many hotel owners — have scarred its growth.

 Just as the startup was pledging to improve its relationship with hotel owners, the pandemic arrived.
 In response, Oyo slowed its growth and laid off thousands of employees globally earlier this year as nations across the world enforced lockdowns.

-The pandemic hit the seven-year-old startup like a “cyclone,” Agarwal told Bloomberg TV last month.
+The pandemic hit the seven-year-old startup like a “cyclone,” CEO Ritesh Agarwal told Bloomberg TV last month.
 “We built something for so many years and it took just 30 days for it drop by over 60%,” he said, adding that the firm had not made any decision on exploring the public markets.

-Airbnb-backed Oyo had between $780 million to $800 million in its bank, Agarwal said at a virtual conference recently and had pared its “monthly burn” across all businesses to $4 million to $5 million.
+Airbnb-backed Oyo had between $780 million to $800 million in its bank, Agarwal said at a virtual conference recently, and had pared its “monthly burn” across all businesses to $4 million to $5 million.
 (The startup had about $1 billion in the bank in December 2020.)

 Last month — after Agarwal’s remarks at the aforementioned conference — Oyo said it had raised $660 million in debt.
 That debt was used to pay off the previous debt, according to a person familiar with the matter.